KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 # Feedback by Niklas Wessman

+I enjoyed taking your tutorial, it was overall a very good experience!
+My feedback starts with general suggestions that I believe applies to all slides, and below that, I go more into the depth of each individual slide of what features I liked and where I saw the potential for improvement.

 ## General suggestions
 Change your slide indexing to start with 1, Katacoda uses 1-indexing and it is a bit confusing when it says "Step 1" directly above your text that says "Step 0".
 In my feedback, I will use your indexing starting with 0.